Florida vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 9, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt is 1-2 against the spread and 2-1 overall when the team puts up more than 19.8 points.
+- Vanderbilt is 1-2 against the spread and 2-1 overall in games when it scores more than 19.8 points.

-- Vanderbilt is 1-2 against the spread and 2-1 overall when the team picks up over 321.4 yards.
+- When Vanderbilt amasses over 321.4 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year the Commodores have turned the ball over 10 times, six more than the Gators' takeaways (4).
+- The Commodores have turned the ball over six more times (10 total) than the Gators have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.